 Developers are rolling out new programs such as integrated workplace management systems (IWMS) that can help facilities managers improve their own performances and provide occupants with optimal environments that increase productivity, according to Facilities Net.
 However, facilities departments may find it difficult to justify these investments to C-suite executives because FM teams are traditionally seen as sources of savings rather than spending.

-However, the ability to access to accurate metrics is becoming a differentiator between facilities managers that are positioned to succeed in the future and those that are stuck in the past.
-If the burden is on FMs to demonstrate the value of these expenditures, they will need to find ways to quantify the advantages, the source adds.
+The ability to access accurate metrics is becoming a differentiator between facilities managers that are positioned to succeed in the future and those that are stuck in the past.
+Yet, as Facilities Net pointed out: If the burden is on FMs to demonstrate the value of these expenditures, they will need to find ways to quantify the advantages.

 Before embarking on this endeavor, FMs must understand that they can't necessarily expect instant gratification.
-Facilities Net explains that while some tools such as FM software generate immediate cost savings, new applications provide long term benefits in productivity and efficiency that will take time to measure and demonstrate.
+Facilities Net explains that while some tools such as Facility Management software generate immediate cost savings, new applications provide long term facility management benefits in productivity and efficiency that will take time to measure and demonstrate.
 Space planning, lease management, energy consumption, project administration, document processing and move management are responsibilities that see long-lasting improvements.

 Move management metrics provide opportunities for improvement

 Offices are constantly in flux, whether that means hiring new employees, moving staff members to new spaces to reflect promotions or establishing collaborative workspaces in an effort to modernize.
 Facilities managers must stay abreast of these changes or risk major roadblocks that interrupt workflow and hinder productivity.

 If move management isn't handled appropriately, new hires may not have desk space on their first days.
 Management will then need to find an alternative place until another location can be secured.
 Or, a person who has been promoted might pack up their belongings and arrive at his or her new office before the previous tenant has evacuated, causing confusion, delays and perhaps even compromising morale.